 One other thing of note; The FM20T is still on its original tube.
 I looked up the maintenance records for this transmitter, it was installed in December of 2000.
 Eleven years later, the

 4CX15000A (ed note; 4CX12000A) is still cranking out 15 KW TPO, which is impressive.
 I found that high-power ceramic vacuum tubes actually seem to last longer when run closer to their limits than those that are running at half power.

 Judicious management of filament voltage is required to achieve this type of longevity.
 There is a set procedure for installing a large ceramic vacuum tube:

-- Once the plate voltage is applied, proper tuning should be completed a quickly as possible.
+- Once the plate voltage is applied, proper tuning should be completed as quickly as possible.
 Tuning procedures vary from transmitter to transmitter, however, the general idea is to obtain the maximum power output for the least amount of plate current while keeping the PA bandwidth within acceptable limits.
-Some transmitters can get narrow banded at high efficiencies, which manifests itself as higher AM noise.
+Some transmitters can get narrow-banded at high efficiencies, which manifests itself as higher AM noise.

 - After the tube has been in use for 90-100 hours, the filament voltage should be reduced gradually until a drop in the transmitter output power is noticed, then increased by 0.1 volts.

 This maximizes the filament life for that particular transmitter and power output.
 Once the filament can no longer boil off enough electrons, the tube power output drops and it is time to replace it.

 Not the prettiest sight in the world, but it does stay on the air.
 There is no money to go back and neaten up this work, unfortunately.

 The tower supports all three antennas.
 There was some discussion of a common antenna for all three stations, however, WZMR is a directional station, thus it would require its own antenna.
 Doing a common antenna for the other two stations was cost prohibitive, so the tower supports three two bay antennas.